WATCH THE VIDEO & TAKE A TOUR

 8. Do I provide lunch for my child?
 What does camp provide with regard to food or drink?

-Michael’s of Denver offers a hot lunch program which you can use as frequently as you like.
+A private catering company offers a hot lunch program which you can use as frequently as you like.
 You can peruse the monthly menu and it’s very easy to order online.
 You may also pack a lunch from home for your child.
-We have a fruit break every morning and serve a cold treat every afternoon.
+We have a fruit/snack break every morning and serve a cold treat every afternoon.
 We also keep several large jugs of ice water around camp so that your child can refill his/her water bottle when needed.

 9. What do I need to send to camp with my child besides a lunch?

 On the first day we ask that you send a backpack with your child containing a baseball glove, water bottle, bathing suit, towel, sun screen and water shoes/Crocs.
 You can add a water shirt for a fair skinned child if you are concerned about sunburn.
 Please pack an extra set of clothing for young children.
 We will store these items in your child’s locker overnight so that they are dry and available for use each day.

 10. What does my child need to wear each day?